bow-swift/nef/README.md

 ###

 <details>
-<summary>📣 You can create a nef Playground compatible to any different Bow version, branch or commit; even third-parties dependencies</summary>
+<summary>📣 You can create a nef Playground compatible with any different Bow version, branch or commit; even third-party dependencies</summary>

 ###